googlearchive/observe-js/README.md

 * Register an observer, which is just a function with Object.observe(myObj, callback).
 Sometime later, your callback will be invoked with an Array of change records, representing the in-order sequence of changes which occurred to myObj.

-"Sometime later?"
+Details: "Sometime later?"
 -----------------
 Object.observe() in conceptually similar to DOM Mutation Observers (https://developer.mozilla.org/en-US/docs/DOM/DOM_Mutation_Observers), and delivery of change records happens with similar timing.
 The easiest way to think about this is that your change records will be delivered immediately after the current script invocation exits.
-In the browser context, this will be most often be after each event handler fires.
+In the browser context, this will most often be after each event handler fires.
 Delivery continues until there are no more observers with pending change records.